Institute for International & Cross-Cultural Psychology

 - IICCP has an international advisory board with prominent psychologists from six countries.

-- On March 29, 2019 the Institute will host a conference entitled: Immigration: Coming to America in the 21st Century.
+- On March 29, 2019 the Institute hosted a conference entitled: Immigration: Coming to America in the 21st Century.

 - Members of IICCP teach in the Psychology, Honors, International Cultural Studies, and Women’s Studies Minor programs at St. Francis College.